 Grade 7 Quarter 2: Road to Revolution; Creating the Constitution; A New Nation Grade 8 Quarter 2: Expansion and World War I; The Roaring Twenties and the Great Depression; World War II C. To analyze the increasing independence of the thirteen colonies and how this led to a breakdown in their relationship with Great Britain.
-The students will: 1.
-Identify the causes and effects of the French and Indian War on the colonies 2.
-Describe how the British tax laws brought the colonist closer to revolution 3.
-Describe the immediate events that led to the Revolution 4.
-Describe the colonists' moral justification for war 5.
-Create a timeline of major battles and campaigns of the American Revolution and evaluate their significance 6.
-Evaluate the contributions of minority groups to the outcome of the American Revolution 7.
-Identify the major points of the Treaty of Paris that ended the War for American Independence To describe how a more powerful United States expanded its role in the world.
+The students will: Identify the causes and effects of the French and Indian War on the colonies Describe how the British tax laws brought the colonist closer to revolution Describe the immediate events that led to the Revolution Describe the colonists' moral justification for war Create a timeline of major battles and campaigns of the American Revolution and evaluate their significance Evaluate the contributions of minority groups to the outcome of the American Revolution Identify the major points of the Treaty of Paris that ended the War for American Independence To describe how a more powerful United States expanded its role in the world.
 The students will: Describe the moral, political, social and economic issues related to the expansion of the United States in acquiring Alaska, Samoa and Hawaii Identify the ongoing effects of the acquisition of Alaska, Samoa, and Hawaii Explain the Open Door policy of the United States toward China in the late 1800's Summarize the causes and effects of the Spanish American War Discuss the morality of the Spanish American War Explain how and why the United States built the Panama Canal Identify key issues of American foreign policy in the early 1900's aimed to build U.S. influence in Latin America Summarize the U.S. foreign policy of Teddy Roosevelt Identify the causes of World War I Discuss whether or not WWI was a just war List the reasons the U.S. moved from neutrality to involvement in World War I Summarize the steps the United States took to prepare the nation for war Explain the reasons why the government took strong action to win support for the war and to suppress dissent Identify the effect of American troops in securing victory for Allied troops Explain the goal of Woodrow Wilson's 14 Points Evaluate the terms of the Treaty of Versailles and its effect on Germany Describe how the Treaty of Versailles led to WWII Summarize the controversy of the League of Nations in the United States D. To describe the underlying philosophy in the creation, implementation, and the flexibility of the U.S. Constitution.
 The students will: 1.
 Identify documents on which the Constitution was based 2.
-Describe the process that led to the adoption of the Constitution 3.
-Describe the sections of the Constitution (Preamble, Articles, Bill of Rights, Amendments) 4.
-Describe the process of adding amendments F. To identify political movements that affected world events in the early part of the 20th Century.
-The students will: 1.
-Summarize the events leading to the Bolshevik Revolution 2.
-Identify leaders of the Russian Revolution 3.
-Discuss the opposition of the Catholic Church to the rise of Communism
+Describe the process that led to the adoption of the Constitution F. To identify political movements that affected world events in the early part of the 20th Century.
+The students will: Summarize the events leading to the Bolshevik Revolution Identify leaders of the Russian Revolution Describe the process that red to the adoption of the constitution Describe the sections of the Constitution (Preamble, Articles, Bill of Rights, Amendments) Describe the process of adding amendments Identify leaders of the Russian Revolution Discuss the opposition of the Catholic Church to the rise of Communism